BrunoHautenfaust/LightMouseGun/README.md

 ## Known issues:
 - Does not work with full-screen applications.
-- Only the linux executable works.
-I can't seem to bundle the dependencies with Pyinstaller in a single exe for Windows yet.
 - The program utulizes *v4l2-ctl* to turn off the webcam auto exposure.
 The library is not available for Windows.
 ---
 _DEVELOPER NOTE:_